 Be nice.
 Or else.

-www.rickwaalders.com Joined almost 5 years ago via an invitation from Michiel d.
+www.rickwaalders.com Joined about 5 years ago via an invitation from Michiel d.

 A common mistake is to skip the validation step and start working on a huge project only to find out nobody actually needs your product or is willing to pay for it.
 You shouldn't waste your time with design details if you don't even have an audience yet.
 Validate first, start small and go from there seems like a better approach :)

 Hey Robin, thanks!
 And Cointrackr looks great!
 Keep up the good work :)